 5. Pencil Base

-The base of a pencil is yet another example of hexagon-shaped objects used in real life; however, there are other shapes in which a pencil can be manufactured such as, triangular, rectangular, etc.
+The base of a pencil is yet another example of hexagon-shaped objects used in real life; however, there are other shapes in which a pencil can be manufactured such as triangular, rectangular, etc.

 6. Stop Signs

-The stop signs installed on the roadside are constructed in the shape of a regular hexagon or an octagon.
+The stop signs installed on the roadside are usually constructed in the shape of a regular hexagon or an octagon.
 These signboards possess a geometric shape that is easy to differentiate from the other signboards.
-The drivers facing the back of the sign get alert due to the unique shape of the stop signs.
+The drivers facing the back of the sign get alert due to the familiar shape of the stop signs.
 This improves driving quality and safety.

 7. Sections on a Soccer Ball

 Medals are small pieces of metals that consist of markings on both sides.
 They are given as an award or a token of appreciation.
-Medals are manufactured in a variety of shapes and sizes out of which the hexagonal shape is most popular.
+Medals are manufactured in a variety of shapes and sizes out of which the hexagonal shape is most common.

 Some of the clocks are shaped like a hexagon.
 Also, if you observe the dial of some of the wristwatches you can easily get a picture of the hexagon geometric figure.

 While designing the GSM distribution of a city or a state, the locality is divided in the shape of hexagons.
-The hexagon shape of the cells helps the engineers to locate the best position to place the tower.
-The adequate placing of the tower is necessary so that the signal gets radiated evenly in all direction.
+The hexagon shape of the cells helps the engineers locate the best position to place the tower.
+The adequate placing of the tower is necessary so that the signal gets radiated evenly in all directions.
 Hence, the hexagon geometric shape finds its application in communication engineering.